 Instagram is most known for its high engagement rates — but does that engagement have any effect on your ticket sales?
 You need to be able to answer that question to justify the time spent on the platform.

 To track your Instagram efforts and see the payoff over time, you must know how to track Instagram analytics, exactly what to track, and how to interpret what you’re tracking.
 Here’s how to get started.

 Free Download: The 2020 Guide to Instagram for Event Marketing

 Instagram is a brand-friendly place, with 200 million users checking out a business profile every day.
 If you haven’t already, the first step to gathering better metrics is to upgrade to a free business profile.

-With business status, you can get real-time metrics on how your stories and posts perform.
-This is essential to better understand your audience and how their behavior on Instagram translates to ticket-purchasing.
+With business status, you can get real-time metrics on how your posts and stories perform.
+This is essential to better understand your audience and how their behaviour on Instagram translates to ticket-purchasing.